 It can also be used as an independent detection method triggering recordings and alarms when audio passes a certain threshold.

-The resolution you need can be determined by the area you want to cover.
-For example, if you want to monitor potential shoplifting, having a high-quality image that can be used for identification purposes in the event of prosecution is vital.
+The area you want to cover determines the resolution you need.
+For example, if you want to monitor potential shoplifting, having a high-quality image for identification purposes in the event of prosecution is vital.

 Alternatively, lower resolution cameras could be relevant for smaller areas such as offices.
-Whilst it’s often thought that high resolution cameras are best, they’re not always needed for every space.
-It’s more cost effective to assess each area to be covered by what exactly you’re wanting to monitor.
+Whilst it’s often thought that high resolution cameras are best, they’re not always the top choice for every space.
+It’s more cost effective to assess each area you want to cover by what exactly you’re wanting to monitor.

 It’s important to place cameras effectively according to lighting conditions, especially with external cameras.
 Varying amounts of sunlight and sufficient daylight during the darker months can all affect effective placement of the cameras.

-Other factors to consider is background glare from security lighting, sun or light reflection from windows facing the site, or specialist lighting such as strobe lighting in nightclub environments.
+Other factors to consider is background glare from security lighting, sun or light reflection from windows facing the site.
+Also, any specialist lighting such as strobe lighting in nightclub environments.

 Many cameras now use IR filters and artificial illuminators to ensure clarity of images day or night.